 Noise is an inherent part of any machinery.
 Engineers work day and night to solve this discomfort for the users and those who will be around high-speed rail network.
 Many such features to reduce noise will be fitted in these trains.
 For example, use of double skin aluminium alloy in the car body, air tight floors with noise insulation, sound absorbing side covers over the bogie portion, fairings (smooth covers) between cars, noise insulation panels for pantographs etc.

 All cars will be fitted with active suspension system that will minimize lateral vibrations due to car body swaying.
-Besides conventional suspension system which uses spring and the lateral damper; active suspension consisting of actuator and controller which controls vehicle body movement.
+Besides conventional suspension system which uses spring and the lateral damper; active suspension consisting of actuator and controls vehicle body movement.
 Such features will add up to increasing passengers’ comfort during the high-speed rail journey.

 There will be three different classes in these trains namely First class, Business class and Standard class.
 Seats in all classes are ergonomically designed and have ample leg space for passenger comfort.
-Additionally, Trains will be provided with modern passenger aircrafts like features like LED lighting, overhead baggage racks, seat leg rests operating in conjunction with seat tilting in First class and Business class, reading lamps in First class and Business class etc. Trains will also have other facilities like power outlets for laptop/mobile charging etc. Cars will be fitted with modernized toilets for men, women and with special consideration to special considerations to wheelchair accessibility.
+Additionally, Trains will be provided with modern passenger aircrafts like features like LED lighting, overhead baggage racks, seat leg rests operating in conjunction with seat tilting in First class and Business class, reading lamps in First class and Business class etc. Trains will also have other facilities like power outlets for laptop/mobile charging etc. Cars will be fitted with modernized toilets for men, women and with special consideration to wheelchair accessibility.